LANEIGE EXPANDS PARTNERSHIP WITH ACTRESS SYDNEY SWEENEY AS GLOBAL AMBASSADOR

 Both Sweeney and Laneige have an exciting year ahead with the release of her much-anticipated projects such as Marvel Studio's Madame Web, and Laneige launching brand new innovations in the sleep care and lip treatment categories through spring and summer, accompanied by a global campaign creative starring Sweeney.
 Expect to see Sweeney across the globe through a full funnel media activation launching from out-of-home advertisements, paid and organic social media content and personal appearances.

-Through the expanded partnership to all major markets, Laneige is looking to continue gaining more global mass awareness on their barrier-boosting skincare portfolio including Lip Sleeping Mask, Lip Glowy Balm, Water Bank Cream Moisturizer, Cream Skin Toner & Moisturizer, Water Sleeping Mask, as well as the brand's exciting new innovations in 2024.
+Through the expanded partnership to all major markets, Laneige is looking to continue gaining more global mass awareness on their barrier-boosting skincare portfolio including Lip Sleeping Mask, Lip Glowy Balm, Water Bank Cream, Cream Skin CerapeptideTM Refiner, Water Sleeping Mask, as well as the brand's exciting new innovations in 2024.

 "I couldn't be more excited to announce my extended partnership with Laneige as their first-ever global ambassador," says Sweeney.
 "It all started very organically after finding the absolute best skincare routine with Laneige products after years of trial and error.
 After creating so many fun memories on multiple campaigns together, I'm looking forward to our continued collaboration.
 There are some phenomenal innovations on the way for this spring that will make Laneige's expertise in sleep care shine through, and I'm thrilled to share this next generation of overnight masks with the rest of the world!"